dsusco/tp.net-armageddon.org/_site/_units/executor-landing-module.md

   - webway-portal
 notes:
   |
     May transport eight armoured vehicle, light vehicle or war engine units; war engines count as a number of units equal to their starting damage capacity; plus 16 infantry units.
-Critical Hit Effect: The unit looses all of its weapons, has no close combat value and a firefight value of 6+.
+Critical Hit Effect: The unit loses all of its weapons, has no close combat value and a firefight value of 6+.
 Subsequent critical hits cause one point of damage.
 weapons:
   -
     id: disintegrator-array